ochsenfeld-lab/adaptive_sampling/docs/source/colvars.rst

 .. code-block:: python
     :linenos:

-    # Linear combination of two CVs, three versions are available:
+    # Linear combination of CVs, three versions are available:
     cv_type = 'linear_combination'   # type of CV is None, so that units are not converted cv_type = 'lin_comb_dists'       # type of CV is 'distance', so that input and output units are Angstrom cv_type = 'lin_comb_angles'      # type of CV is 'angle', so that input and output units are degrees